1st Belgrade Special Combat detachment

-The 1st Belgrade Special Combat detachment was a special police unit which was established by the German Gestapo in the Territory of the Military Commander in Serbia during World War II.
+The 1st Belgrade Special Combat detachment, known among its members as the "Serbian Gestapo", was a special police unit which was established by the German Gestapo in the Territory of the Military Commander in Serbia during World War II.

 History

 Background

 On 6 April 1941, Axis forces invaded the Kingdom of Yugoslavia.
 Poorly equipped and poorly trained, the Royal Yugoslav Army was quickly defeated.
 The country was then dismembered, with Serbia being reduced to its pre-1912 borders and placed under a government of German military occupation.
 With their forces in the Balkans depleted by the need to send troops to the Eastern Front, the Germans sought to find local leaders to police the region for them.
 In Serbia this came in the form of Milan Nedić, a pre-war politician who was known to have pro-Axis leanings.

 Formation

 The Germans then utilized a series of irregular armed formations to help stabilize the region.
 One of these formations was the 1st Belgrade Special Combat detachment, formed in mid-1942 by the German Gestapo without the knowledge of Nedić or his government.
 It was the intention of SS-Oberführer Emanuel Schäfer, the newly appointed chief of the German Security Police in Serbia, to create "an indigenous Serbian entity through which the Gestapo could exert more control over the Nedić regime.
 Captain Strahinja Janjić, a reported German agent and member of the Serbian fascist movement Zbor, was selected by Schäfer to lead the new organization.
 Janjić proceeded to recruit members of quisling formations such as the Serbian State Guard and the Serbian Volunteer Corps, as well as high school students, merchants and officials from Nedić's administration.
 Members of the detachment then began calling themselves the Serbian Gestapo (Српски Гестапо).
 Meanwhile, Janjić began to see himself as replacing Nedić and becoming the Führer of a national socialist Serbia with the first twelve members of his detachment, whom he called his "apostles", taking the highest state positions.
 Furthermore, Janjić proposed to Felix Benzler of the Reich Ministry of Foreign Affairs and August Meyszner of the Schutzstaffel (SS) that he should be entrusted with the creation of two Serbian SS divisions, one for the Eastern Front and one for the front in North Africa.
 When Nedić heard of Janjić's intentions, he ordered his arrest and the disbanding of the 1st Belgrade Special Combat detachment.
 Janjić was subsequently detained at the Banjica concentration camp, before being released at the behest of the German Gestapo.